Linking Heterogeneous Data with Coordinated Agent Flows for Social Media Analysis: Evaluation

+After reviewing the findings overview, the expert validated the community-level insights through the force-directed graph.
+By following the provenance links along the analysis chain, the expert traced the insight back to the mining view and added a preferred parameter setting with more iterations.
+The sleeping mining agent was then reactivated for re-execution.
+Since the resulting community structure and modularity changed little (yellow line), the expert regarded the result as stable and retained it for the analysis.

-\subsection{Case II: COVID-19}
+\subsubsection{Case II: COVID-19}

-In this case study (\autoref{fig:case2}), the expert aimed to understand how social media discussions about COVID-19 evolved during the first half of 2020.
-The expert started with the question: ``How did COVID-19 discussions on social media change over time in the first half of 2020?''
+In this case study (\autoref{fig:case2}), the expert aimed to examine how COVID-19-related social media discussions evolved during the first half of 2020 (the latter half of 2020 contains sparse data in TwiBot-22).
+He started with the question: ``How did COVID-19 discussions on social media change over time in the first half of 2020?'' \system{} matched this inquiry to a dynamic content-pattern direction.

-Agents matched this inquiry to dynamic content pattern prospect.
-First, it queried COVID-19-related posts from the database and performed preliminary statistical analysis, binning the data by time given its dynamic nature.
-Through change point detection on the temporal data, agents identified a distinctive peak in mid-March, naturally dividing the period into three phases: initial outbreak, peak phase, and declining phase.
-The post-volume was then visualized using a line chart aggregated by weeks to display these detected phases.
+At query stage, it retrieved COVID-19-related posts and performed preliminary temporal binning.
+At mining stage, change point detection identified a distinctive peak in mid-March, dividing the period into three phases: initial outbreak, peak phase, and declining phase.
+At visualization stage, the planner generated a weekly line-chart program to display these detected phases after rendering.